What is a ukulele?

 Which ukulele should I buy?

-What if I’m left-handed?
+Can I play uke if I’m left-handed?

 Some left-handed ukulele players choose to play their ukuleles with the right-handed tuning, as the left hand is the one that forms the chords, and this can give left-handed people an advantage.
 Other left-handed people prefer to tune their ukulele to a left-handed tuning – to do this quickly and easily, simply swap the two middle strings.
 Read more about this here.